topolvm/topolvm/docs/topolvm-node.md

 ### Extend a logical volume

-If there is a difference between `logicalvolume.spec.size` and `logicalvolume.status.currentSize`, it means that the logical volume corresponding to `LogicalVolume` should be extended.
+If there is a difference between `logicalvolume.spec.size` and `logicalvolume.status.currentSize`, it means that the logical volume corresponding to the `LogicalVolume` resource should be extended.
 So in that case, `topolvm-node` sends `ResizeLV` request to `lvmd`.
 If it receives a successful response, `topolvm-node` updates `logicalvolume.status.currentSize`.
 If it receives an erroneous response, it updates the `.status.code` and `.status.message` field with the error.